Ivan Fichev: Biography

-Ivan Fichev was born in 1860 in Tırnova (now Tărnovo), at that time part of the Ottoman Empire.
+Ivan Fichev was born in 1860 in Tırnova in the Ottoman Empire (now Veliko Tarnovo, Bulgaria).
 He was a grandson of the famous architect from the National Revival, Kolyu Ficheto.
-Fichev studied in Tarnovo, Gabrovo and in Robert College in Istanbul.
+Fichev studied in Veliko Tarnovo, Gabrovo and in Robert College in Istanbul.

 During the Russo-Turkish War (1877–1878) he participated in the Bulgarian volunteer corps and later served as translator for the temporary Russian governors in Gabrovo and Tarnovo.
 In 1880 he was accepted in the Military School in Sofia and graduated in 1882 with the rank of lieutenant and was assigned to serve in the 20th Varna infantry battalion.
 In August 1885 he was promoted to First Lieutenant.

 Serbo-Bulgarian War

 During the Serbo-Bulgarian War in 1885 he was a commander of 2nd Company in the 5th Danube Regiment and participated in the defense of Vidin between 12 and 16 November.

 1886–1911

-In January 1887 he was promoted to the rank of Captain and in 1898 graduated the Military Academy in Torino, Italy.
-On 1 January 1892 he was promoted a Major and on 1 January 1903 - a Colonel.
+In January 1887 he was promoted to the rank of Captain and in 1898 graduated the Military Academy in Turin, Italy.
+On 1 January 1892 he was promoted a Major and on 1 January 1903 a Colonel.
 From the beginning of 1907 he was appointed a commander of the Second Thracian Infantry Division based in Plovdiv and on 1 January 1908 Ivan Fichev was promoted a Major General.
 From 1910 to 1914 he was the Chief of the General Staff of the Bulgarian Army, which includes the time during the two Balkan Wars, and as such was responsible for devising the general plan for the war against the Ottoman Empire.